 Skip to main content

-The best downsizing advice I’ve found (from Peter Walsh)
+The Best Downsizing Advice I’ve Found (from Peter Walsh)

 Like a good Aussie, Peter Walsh tells it like it is.

 I’ve written the highlights (in my opinion) and summarized most chapters here.
-The resounding message is:

-p 22 These truths become obvious when downsizing a life of possessions:
+p.22 These truths become obvious when downsizing a life of possessions:

 1. You own more than you really want or need– probably a LOT more.